home-assistant/developers.home-assistant/blog/2024-01-09-deprecate-invalid-sensor-uom-state-class-use.md

 author: J. Benecke
 authorURL: https://github.com/jpbede
 authorImageURL: https://avatars.githubusercontent.com/u/3989428?s=96&v=4
-title: "Deprecate invalid use of sensor units of measurements and state classes"
+title: "Deprecate invalid use of sensor units of measurement and state classes"
 ---

 Since Home Assistant Core 2022.12, a warning is issued in the logs if a sensor entity that has a device class